Updated: Feb 20

 According to the labels on many popular slimming or weight-loss teas, the tea’s ingredients offer its drinkers benefits that are hard to turn down.
 As a result, slimming teas can feel like a beacon of light to many on their health and wellness journeys, from the promises of shedding pounds quickly to a new and improved curbed appetite.
 But the reality is, slimming teas aren’t always what you think.

-Don’t get us wrong—natural herbal blends do offer real health benefits that can include weight loss.
+Don’t get us wrong—natural herbal tea does offer real health benefits that can include weight loss.
 But it’s the popular teas marketed as “weight loss teas” that you should raise an eyebrow at because cheap and untested ingredients in these products can be hazardous.

 So, before you cave in to that shiny Instagram ad promoting slimming teas or “teatoxes,” read on to discover the real “tea” on weight loss teas and how they work (or don’t work).